-A day's drive across Uganda’s green highlands takes us to Kibale, the equatorial rainforest reserve that is home to more primates, including 500 chimpanzees, than any other place in the world.
+A day's drive across Uganda’s green highlands takes us to Kibale, the equatorial rain forest reserve that is home to one of the world's most prolific primate populations, including 1,300 chimpanzees.
 On two different occasions, trackers help us spot chimps and monkeys, which we'll have plenty of time to watch and photograph as our Expedition Leader offers tips on how to capture the best shots in the low forest light.
 We may also see up to 100 different bird species during a wetland sanctuary walk, and we'll have the option to hike to one of the crater lakes near our lodge, with magnificent views from the rim.
-On our final afternoon, we focus on honing our photography skills for what’s yet to come, with our Expedition Leader’s guidance.
+On our final afternoon, we focus on honing our photography skills with our Expedition Leader’s guidance in anticipation of what is to come.
 Overnight in thatched cottages at Ndali Lodge.

 Day 5: Queen Elizabeth National Park